• Skip to primary navigation

 • Bake for about 45 minutes until the vegetables are slightly browned and still very soft.
 If browning too much towards the end of cooking, cover with aluminium foil.

-To serve, scatter over the freshly chopped parsley or basil and add another pinch of fleur de sel salt and pepper.
+To serve, scatter over the freshly chopped parsley or basil (if using) and add another pinch of fleur de sel salt and a few turns of black pepper.

 Notes

-Serve hot or at room temperature.
-Delicious with roast chicken, grilled meats or fish and a great side for summer BBQs.
+To Serve: Serve hot or at room temperature with roast chicken, grilled fish, lamb chops or summer BBQs.

 Tried it?
 Rate itTap the stars above & add a quick comment - it helps other readers